T20X/notes/C++MemoryModelObjects.md

 void B::mutate() {
   new (this) D2;    // reuses storage � ends the lifetime of *this f();  //not ok, object stroage was reused by another *type*(D2)!
-    However this is well defined! (new (this) D2)->f() }
+    However this is well defined! (new (this) D2)->f() e that referred to the original object, or the name of the original object will automatically refer to the new object and, once the lifetime of the new object has started, can be used to manipulate the new object, if the original object is transparently replaceable (see below) by the new object.
+An object is transparently replaceable by an object
+}
 B* b = new D1;

-If, after the lifetime of an object has ended and before the storage which the object occupied is reused or released, a new object is created at the storage location which the original object occupied, a pointer that pointed to the original object, a reference that referred to the original object, or the name of the original object will automatically refer to the new object and, once the lifetime of the new object has started, can be used to manipulate the new object, if the original object is transparently replaceable (see below) by the new object.
-An object is transparently replaceable by an object
+If, after the lifetime of an object has ended and before the storage which the object occupied is reused or released, a new object is created at the storage location which the original object occupied, a pointer that pointed to the original object, a referenc

 (8.1) the storage that occupies exactly overlays the storage that occupied, and